EzequielEBS/hdbayes-tutorial/README.md

 # 📊 hdbayes tutorial

-This repository contains the code, data, and figures used in the paper *From priors to performance: a practical introduction to enhancing statistical efficiency with Bayesian dynamic borrowing*.
+This repository contains the code, data, and figures used in the paper *From priors to performance: enhancing statistical efficiency with Bayesian dynamic borrowing*.

 ---